 GMOs increase superweeds.
 No, they don’t.
 Overuse of herbicides can cause herbicide resistance over time.
 That is called evolution and is usually solved by crop and herbicide rotation.

 Oh, and worse yet, they link to a YouTube video from discredited charlatan Vandana Shiva, who likes to call herself a PhD physicist, when her degree is in philosophy.
 Michael Specter took down her crazy claims in this elegant piece in The New Yorker.

 Organic Valley’s new, beautified web site just perpetuates the same wrong-headed claims (lies) they’ve been spreading for years.
 Organic isn’t better: it is a marketing slogan.

 We know that people who eat a lot of fruits and vegetables are generally more healthy than those who don’t and people have hypothesized that the antioxidants in those fruits are the reason.
+What is a functional doctor?
 According to this hypothesis, free radicals in the body can do damage to cells and genes and even cause cancer.
 And antioxidants can vacuum up free radicals by combining with them.

 This time of year, we get our antioxidants from eating fresh New Jersey blueberries from Stop and Shop.

 The trouble is, we really don’t have any idea what those free radicals are there for and whether they really should be Hoovered up.
 This discussion comes from one I found in Ben Goldacre’s delightful book “Bad Science.”